 - Numbers always look more convincing than they really are

 Two important conclusions in the book are that life expectancy in the world really is increasing and that poverty really is decreasing and these are good reasons for celebration.
 Unfortunately the global temperature is increasing and that remains a reason for grave concern.

-The graph above could be called Congestion: Reasons We’re Right About Cape Town – and Why Things are Just Like You Think.
+The graph above is called Congestion: Reasons We’re Right About Cape Town – and Why Things are Just as bad as You Think.

 This graphs shows the traffic congestion index data for Bellville to the CBD in Cape Town, for the period October 2017 to June 2018, for each Tuesday morning, at 05:30am to 09:30am.